firebuild/firebuild/.github/COPILOT.md

 ## Review checklist

 - [ ] `firebuild-bin` builds with no warnings (`-Werror`).
-- [ ] Regenerated sources committed when schema changed.
+- [ ] Generated files must not be committed
 - [ ] Applicable tests added/updated (unit and/or integration).
 - [ ] No unrelated reformatting; public API changes called out.
 - [ ] Consider Linux/macOS differences where relevant.